 For applications demanding lower tolerances on the dosage deviations of each fill cycle, you can employ a weigh-filling device on your auger fillers.

 Though auger fillers are popular for filling powder products, you can use them for other applications and products with the correct tooling.
 Various tooling exists to meet the different requirements of each packager.
 Below are some of the key parameters that will help you decide on the type of tooling and machine you will use for your application:

-Whatever your needs are, Levapack can help you create machines perfectly tailored to your business’ requirements.
-We will do extensive consultation with you prior to the manufacturer of your machine to ensure that you get exactly what you are looking for.
+Whatever your needs are, Levapack can help you create can packaging machines perfectly tailored to your business’ requirements.
+We will do extensive consultation with you pri r to the manufacturer of your machine to ensure that you get exactly what you are looking for.
 Feel free to contact us for your packaging needs!